nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 Before deleting a doctor or patient, ensure that there are no appointments associated with them.
-Deleting a doctor or patient will cause the app to throw an error, and the user will have to delete the appointments associated with the doctor or patient first.
+Otherwise, deleting that doctor or patient will give an error, prompting the user to delete all appointments associated with that doctor or patient first.
 </div>

 **Examples:**